 The ceremony was set for July 4, 1937 at Cannonball, during the first celebration of the Sundance since it was abolished in 1892 because the government felt the ritual was too torturous.
 For those who don’t know, the ritual entailed raising a huge pole with leather thongs tied to the top…two for each dancer.
 Incisions were made in two places on the braves chests and the ends of the thongs knotted into them.
 The dancers then danced around the pole until the thongs ripped from their chest, as a way of displaying their bravery.
 The Sundance was able to be revived in 1937, because most of the older Indians had died, and the younger ones weren’t very interested in having the torturous dance kept as part of the ceremony after all that time.

 John Clark Spare was made Walking Cloud’s son during that ceremony, and given a Chief’s headdress made with genuine eagle feathers, which would be impossible now.
 Attached to the headdress was a long trailer of brilliant feathers running from the base of the neck to the ground.
-Trailers were worn by chiefs only on special occasions, Mary had fashioned breeches and a coat of pure white leather for him.
+Trailers were worn by chiefs only on special occasions, Mina had fashioned breeches and a coat of pure white leather for him.
 Her work was exquisite, especially the bead work that covered most of the garment.
 After his adoption, John studied Indian lore more than before, and the collecting of Indian artifacts became his beloved hobby.

 Most of us have gone through a time in our lives when we hated our name.
 We wonder why our parents would have considered such an awful name for their child.
 It doesn’t matter what the name is either.
 It could be the cutest name on earth, and it’s owner would probably at one point or another, hate it.
 As an early teenager, I thought my name was too strange.
 I suppose I was at an age where it seemed important to blend in with the crowd, and an unusual name simply didn’t do that for me.
 I often thought I might like to be named Carrie, and yet, I never took that or any other nickname.
 I guess deep inside, I didn’t really dislike my name at all, but was rather at a self conscious age, and the name seemed as good a scapegoat as any.
 These days, I love my name, and I wouldn’t want any other.